AMD Radeon RX 5700 XT: Two minute review

 That’s reflected in our benchmarks, too.
 In our 3DMark TimeSpy Extreme tests, the AMD Radeon RX 5700 XT had no problems matching the Nvidia GeForce RTX 2060 Super, reaching 4,119 compared to 4,117 on the latter.

-The AMD Radeon RX 5700 XT is without a doubt one of the best AMD graphics cards we’ve seen in years.
+The AMD Radeon RX 5700 XT is no doubt one of the best AMD graphics cards we’ve come across in years.
 It provides excellent 1440p gaming performance, and plenty of features that will actually be usable from day one.

-However, it’s impossible to ignore the impact to its value from the recently-released Nvidia GeForce RTX 2070 Super and RTX 2060 Super.
+However, it’s impossible to ignore the impact from the recently-released Nvidia GeForce RTX 2070 Super and RTX 2060 Super to the AMD’s value.
 If AMD is able to drop prices on this card by about 50 bucks or quid, this graphics card will be a no-brainer.
 But, until then, it’s harder to recommend.

 Still, AMD Navi absolutely does show promise, and if this is the first iteration of its new graphics architecture, we’re excited to see what it can do in the future.